CDRouter Developers Guide

 Test Suites

-A test suite is a collection of test cases which is loaded as a unit into cdrouter-cli.
+A test suite is a collection of test cases which is loaded as a unit into the underlying CDRouter software.
 The directory in which a test suite is stored is known as its testpath.
 Each test suite has three levels of organization.
 The top level is the test suite level.
 The second level is the test module level.
 The third and last level is the test case level.

 “Test organization.png”

-The standard test suite is located at '/usr/cdrouter/tests' and is loaded by default when cdrouter-cli starts.
+The standard test suite is located at '/usr/cdrouter/tests' and is loaded by default when a CDRouter test package is launched.

 Pktsrc library